 BOLOGNA GELATO TOUR – WHAT TO EXPECT

-This is a walking tour, so wear comfortable shoes!
+This is a self-guided walking tour, so wear comfortable shoes!
 And arrive with an appetite because you’ll be tasting a lot of gelato.
 The tour begins in the city center at Piazza Maggiore across from the Bologna Welcome center.
 From there, you’ll walk to one of the oldest gelatarias in the heart of the city of Bologna.
 Then you’ll be guided to two more award-winning gelaterias that are local favorites and a bit more off the beaten path away from the touristy areas.

-BONUS – VISIT THE CARPIGIANI FACTORY
+VISIT THE CARPIGIANI FACTORY

 The Carpigiani Gelato Museum is just outside the main city center and easily accessible by taxi or by bus.
 For the bus, purchase a bus ticket at a Tabacchi shop for approximately €2.
 Then take bus 87 from Via Indipendenza from stop XX Settembre/Autostazione located at the end of Via Indipendenza near the train station.
 Be sure to let the bus driver know you plan to go to the factory as there is a stop right in front of the building.